Adding a ventilation system to your home can keep indoor air from turning stale and control humidity levels.

 - Coughing and sneezing.
 Allergies or colds can cause these symptoms, but they shouldn’t be worse at home.

 - Too much dust despite regular cleaning.
-You may need to put in a new air filter or add a filtration system from D.A.
-Bennett Service Experts Heating & Air Conditioning.
+You may need to put in a new air filter or install a filtration system from D.A.
+Bennett Service Experts.

 - Humidity issues.
-Dryness can cause scratchy eyes and amplify respiratory problems.
+Dryness can cause scratchy eyes and worsen respiratory problems.
 Too much moisture can cause mold or mildew growth.

 - Hot or cold spots.
 This can be tied to air quality, especially if your HVAC system is having issues controlling temperature and humidity.

 - Nausea.
 This can be a response to the chemicals or pollutants in your home.
 It can also be a warning of high carbon monoxide levels.
 Check that you have a operating carbon monoxide detector in your home.